brainboutique/raml-javascript-generator/README.md

   }
 ...
 ```
-* Assuming API is encapsulated in single client class, no handling of setting up service as singleton yet.
+* Assuming API is encapsulated in single client class, no handling of setting up service as singleton (yet).
 * Option parameter `getHeaders` can be used to specify callback function to add custom headers to every request, for example to handle authentication.
-* TODO: Injection of deviating endpoint
+* Use option `baseUri` to switch endpoints.

 ### API Call
 Call typescript functions like:
 ```
-        this.schemaService.tenant("foo").GET("bar", 1, 100)
+        this.schemaApi.tenant("foo").GET("bar", 1, 100)
           .subscribe(s => {
             if (s._200) {
               console.log(s._200.myAttr)